shlublu/ShlubluLib/README.md

 ### Git repository

 You can either:
-* Git clone our repository (recommended as this allows pulling updates): https://github.com/shlublu/ShlubluLib.git
+* Git clone our repository (recommended option as this allows pulling updates): https://github.com/shlublu/ShlubluLib.git
 * or just download a snapshot of the current version: https://github.com/shlublu/ShlubluLib/archive/master.zip